-Requirements for other documents and software are provided in clauses 10 and 11 respectively.
+Requirements for non-web documents and non-web software are given in clauses 10 and 11 respectively.

 NOTE 1: When evaluating web sites they are evaluated as individual web pages.
 Web applications, mobile web applications etc. are covered under the definition of web page which is quite broad and covers all web content types.